A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 \subsection{Model Training and Testing}

-We collect a dataset of $435$ HDR images mainly from~\cite{tumblin1993tone, Debevec97, fairchild2007hdr,froehlich2014, korshunov2014, Kundu2017, Nima2017}, among which $395$ are utilized for training while $40$ for testing.
-We choose to train the entire method sequentially.
+We collect $714$ HDR images mainly from~\cite{tumblin1993tone, Debevec97, fairchild2007hdr,froehlich2014, korshunov2014, Kundu2017, Nima2017, eilertsen2021cheat, Hanji2022}, among which $634$ are utilized for training while $80$ for testing.
+Random cropping and flipping have been employed to augment the training data.
+We choose to train PS-TMO sequentially for fast convergence.
 We first optimize the tone mapping network by minimizing the NLPD metric with the default setting~\cite{laparra2017perceptually}.
 Specifically, the non-linearity parameter $\gamma$ in Eq.~\eqref{eq:gammaS} is set to $\frac{1}{2.6}$.
 For bandpass and highpass channels, the convolutional filter $P$ is set to $[0.05,0.25,0.4,0.25,0.05]$, and the constant $C_0$ in Eq.~\eqref{eq:norm} is set to $0.17$.
-While for the lowpass channel, the filter $P$ is set to the identity matrix and $C_0$ is set to $4.86$.
+For the lowpass channel, the filter $P$ is set to the identity matrix and $C_0$ is set to $4.86$.
 The two optimized exponents $\alpha$ and $\beta$ in Eq.~\eqref{eq:nlpd} are set to $2.0$ and $0.6$, respectively.
 We set the negative slope $\lambda_{3} = 0.2$ in LReLU.
 During the training of the tone mapping network, each HDR image is arbitrarily calibrated by maximum luminances sampled randomly from $\{10^{3}, 10^{4}, 10^{5}, 10^{6}, 10^{7}\}$ $\rm cd/m^{2}$, and each calibrated image is decomposed into a normalized Laplacian pyramid with five levels.